-White Moonlight Tea has its name on the one side from the buds’ and leaves’ unique shape and color respectively.
-“White Moonlight” once refers to the distinct crescent shape of the white Moonlight tea bud, making it look like a crescent moon, while a second aspect is the characteristic color pattern of the White Moonlight tea leaves, which are white on the top side and black on their back, just like the moon, whose one side is lit by the sun, while the other one is dark, is rather obvious.
+White Moonlight Tea has its name on the one side from the buds’ and leaves’ unique shape and color.
+On the one hand, it refers to the distinct crescent shape of the white Moonlight tea bud, making it look like a crescent moon.
+On the other hand, it reflects the characteristic color pattern of the White Moonlight tea leaves.
+These, namely, are white on the top side and black on their back.
+At this, the comparison to the moon, whose one side is lit by the sun, while the other one is dark, is rather obvious.

-The leaves portion adds a similarly rich and complex foreground to the characteristic subtle, elegant and gentle flavor of the young buds – the latter rather coming in „through the backdoor“, metaphorically speaking – to combine both components to an unparalleled allover result that comprehensively takes possession of one’s taste sphere right from the very first sip. immediately.
-It is especially the pronounced, broadly facetted and complex nutty flavors that make Ancient Tree White Moonlight Tea’s taste stand out from “conventional” Bai Mu Dan / White Peony teas.
-To this adds the characteristic “Qi” of wild born, ancient tea trees, generally producing a clearer felt, more intense, but nevertheless pleasant and balanced effect on the human body.
+The leaves portion adds a similarly rich and complex foreground to the characteristic subtle, elegant and gentle flavor of the young buds – the latter rather coming in „through the backdoor“, metaphorically speaking – to combine both components to an unparalleled allover result that comprehensively takes possession of one’s taste sphere right from the very first sip immediately.
+It is especially the pronounced, broadly facetted and complex nutty flavors that distince this tea from a White Peony.
+To this adds the characteristic “Qi” of natural-grown ancient tea trees, generally producing a clearer felt, more intense, but nevertheless pleasant and balanced effect on the human body.

 White tea is known for its antioxidant and cooling effects on the human body.
 In addition to strengthening the ability to concentrate and mood-enhancing effects, it also allegedly has positive effects on eye function, a strengthening effect on the immune system and general invigorating properties.